Étude Op. 10, No. 4 (Chopin)

 Étude Op.
-10, No. 4 in C♯ minor, known as the Torrent étude, is a study for solo piano composed by Frédéric Chopin in 1830.
+10, No. 4 in C♯ minor is a study for solo piano composed by Frédéric Chopin in 1830.
 It was first published in 1833 in France, Germany, and England as the fourth piece of his Études Op.
 10. This study, a very fast Presto con fuoco, features continuous sixteenth notes (semiquavers), in perpetuum mobile fashion involving both hands.

 Structure and stylistic traits

 Like all of Chopin's other études, this work is in ABA form though the B section does not represent a contrasting and independent middle section in the manner of a trio.
 The entire piece is based on the same semiquaver motif, which springs from its opening strong sforzato accent to rapidly increase its volume and compass until ending abruptly on a strong sforzato climax.
 Musicologist Hugo Leichtentritt (1874–1951) presents a graphic curve which illustrates the aggressive character of the motive expanding from second to eleventh in less than three bars.

 Leichtentritt compares the manner in which the motif is developed, especially the 4-bar alternations of left and right hand in the rendition of the theme, to certain Bach preludes, or to the gigue of J. S. Bach's English Suite No. 6.
 In the B section these alternating sequences are shortened to two bars and the frequency of sforzati and accents rises.